 Too much empathy (understanding or sharing the feelings of others) may even lead to more serious mental health consequences when you literally start to take on others' pain.
-"It's called vicarious trauma or compassion fatigue," Dr. Martinez says.
-While compassion fatigue and vicarious trauma usually arise amongst helpers and caregivers, it's possible to occur from news media consumption, too.
+"It's called vicarious trauma or compassion fatigue," Martinez says.
+While compassion fatigue and vicarious trauma usually arise amongst helpers and caregivers, it's possible to occur from news consumption, too.

-5Focus On Breathing
+5. Focus On Breathing

 Breathing right is the key to bringing your body back down from an anxious state.
 When you need to feel better immediately, it's all about breath.

-7See The Bigger Picture
+6. See The Bigger Picture

 "Realize the positives that are going on each and every day," Purdy says.
 "This won't come via the main news outlets.
 If news is important to you, find sources that cover all the positive things going on in the world too and balance out the information you're receiving."

-8Practice Spirituality (Whatever That Means To You)
+7. Practice Spirituality (Whatever That Means To You)

 "Mindfulness practice can also simply give you your own peace of mind amidst chaos...
 Mindfulness can help us build [our emotional reserves] so that we know when we are fusing too strongly with life's tragedies.
 Take care of your own heart and mind," Krimer says.
 Once you feel grounded in something, things may fall into place a little more smoothly.

-9Engage Positively With The World Around You
+8. Engage Positively With The World Around You

 While you're looking for the helpers, try to become one yourself.
-"I try to engage — to take my distress and work with it — either directly by helping, indirectly by contributing and supporting others who are in a helping role," says Dr. Klapow.
+"I try to engage — to take my distress and work with it — either directly by helping, indirectly by contributing and supporting others who are in a helping role," says Klapow.
 Plus, helping others is proven to be amazing for your health.